 The AfterShokz Trekz Air don’t isolate noise by design since there is nothing that covers your ears.
 The buds rest on your cheekbones, so the ears are wide open.
 They do leak quite a lot and are definitively not a good option for daily commuting or office work.
 They were designed as sports headphones to be able to monitor your surroundings while still being physically active.
 However, they come with foam earplugs in the box, so if you want to cancel out more ambient noise and use the Trekz Air as more regular headphones, you can.
 Sound quality is slightly affected when using the earplugs.
 It feels like the bass is louder but the treble more muffled.

 The isolation performance is poor.
 Since these headphones do not cover the ears, it is normal for them to provide no isolation.
 However, this is by design since and they are supposed to allow you to be fully aware of your surroundings.
 However, they come with foam earplugs in the box, so if you want to cancel out more ambient noise and use the Trekz Air as more regular headphones, you can.
 Sound quality is slightly affected when using the earplugs.
 It feels like the bass is louder but the treble more muffled.
+You can also check out the Plantronics Backbeat Fit or the Sony WI-SP500 if you need an open headset for running outdoors.

 The Trekz Air, despite their bone conduction design, have a poor leakage performance.
 The significant portion of the leakage sits between 700Hz and 20KHz which is a broad range.
 The overall level of leakage is also loud.
 With the music at 100dB SPL, the leakage at 1 foot away averages at 58dB SPL and peaks at 79dB SPL, which is significantly louder than the noise floor of an average office.